hdShang/arxiv-daily/docs/cs-RO/2025-11-20/papers/251115956v2-the-role-of-consequential-and-functional-sound-in-human-robot-intera.md

 ---
 layout: default
-title: The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces
+title: "The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces"
 ---

 # The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces